This is my search section here

 First, the courtship, whose theme is patience.
 Look at chapter 2, verse 7: “I adjure you, O daughters of Jerusalem, by the gazelles or the does of the field, that you not stir up or awaken love until it pleases.”
 The context to these verses is that the young woman and the young man aren’t yet married, and the young woman expresses her desire to remain chaste until the right time.
 And she calls other woman to the same resolve.
 She is saying, don’t rush what you think love is and what loving acts are, until the time is right.
 Then, in marriage, the sex will be beautiful, honoring to God, and healthy for the relationship.
 Prior to that, it will only reap disaster.
 These words are repeated in chapter 3, verse 5.
 This verse is actually the last words before the wedding in verse 6.
 So right up to the very end of singlehood, patience is extolled, and urged upon us all.

 I mentioned earlier that the book is meant to be understood as an inversion of part of the fall into sin.
+Turn back to Genesis 3:16.
 When Adam and Eve fell into sin there were a number of consequences.
 One of them was that now their marriage relationship would be strained.
 No longer would it be harmonious and agreeable.
 Instead, the woman would desire to control the man and the man would abuse his authority and dominate her.
 With the introduction of sin, “to have and to hold” has turned into “to use and to dominate.”
-Selfishness, on both sides, will raise its head and control both of them.
+Selfishness, on both sides, will raise its head and steer both of them.

 But it doesn’t have to be so.
 In that sense, sex in marriage is perhaps one of the purest visions we have of heaven, when all things will be restored to their Edenic glory, and beyond.
 Look at chapter 7, verse 10.
 “I am my beloved's, and his desire is for me.”
 That’s the self-giving love of Genesis 2, not the self-serving relationships of Genesis 3.
 Marriage as it ought to be.
 The woman is not seeking to control, and in turn being exploited by, the man.
 Instead the man is filling his creation role of loving leadership and desiring his wife.